zalmoxes-laran/ExtendedMatrix-doc/docs/paradata_nodes.rst

 Introduction
 -----------

-Paradata nodes (also known as validation nodes) are a specialized set of nodes designed to express data provenance—documenting how we know what we know about stratigraphic units.
+Paradata nodes (``ParadataNode``, also known as validation nodes) are a specialized set of nodes designed to express data provenance—documenting how we know what we know about stratigraphic units.
 These nodes form a "family" that works together to create a clear chain of evidence and interpretation.

 .. admonition:: Example
    :class: example